 The adrenal cortex runs along the outer edge of the adrenal gland and affects the stress response through production of a variety of hormones.
 The cortex can be broken into three layers, the zona glomerulosa, the zona fasciculata and the zona reticularis.
 It is here in the adrenal cortex that the renin-angiotensin-aldosterone system, or RAAS, stimulates aldosterone production.

 The renin-angiotensin-aldosterone system, or RAAS, is a hormone system that stimulates aldosterone production.

-CRH, or CRH, is released from the paraventricular nucleus of the hypothalamus as a part of the body’s stress response.
-This hormone then acts on the anterior pituitary pituitary, signaling it to release ACTH.
-This ACTH then finds its way to the adrenal cortex, where it facilitates cortisol release.
+CRF, which is also known as CRH, is released from the paraventricular nucleus of the hypothalamus as a part of the body’s stress response.
+This hormone then acts on the anterior pituitary gland, signaling it to release ACTH.
+This ACTH then finds its way to the adrenal cortex, where it facilitates cortisol release

 When the ACTH receptors are stimulated, cortisol is released.
 Cortisol is a steroid hormone that binds to the glucocorticoid receptor.
 It is the main hormone involved in the regulation of glucose metabolism and the stress-response mechanism.

 The zona reticularis, which is the innermost layer of the adrenal cortex, produces androgens, which are male cortical sex hormones that affect the development of male secondary sexual characteristics in males.
 These cortical sex hormones are also present in females.
 When the CRF and ACTH receptors are stimulated, androgens are released.

 The adrenal medulla is located in the center of the adrenal gland and is connected to the sympathetic division of the autonomic nervous system.